thegyro/Project1-CUDA-Flocking/README.md

 ## Coherent Search

 In the above uniform grid construction, we access the position and velocity of neighbouring boids by getting their index from `boidIndices` array using that to retrieve `pos[boidIndices[i]]` and `vel[boidIndices[i]]`.
-This is a _scattered_ search because are continuously accessing position and velocity values from non-contiguous memory locations.
+This is a _scattered_ search because we are continuously accessing position and velocity values from non-contiguous memory locations.
 If `pos` and `vel` _also_ algined with `gridIndices` and `boidIndices` we can directly access the positions of neighbouring boids in a grid cell with `gridCellStart` and `gridCellEnd`: `pos[gridCellStart[g]]` to `pos[gridCellEnd[g]]` gives the positions of all the potential boids.
 Therefore we also sort the position and velocity arrays by the value of `gridIndices`.
 But, since we have already sorted `boidIndices` using a simple shuffle trick we can rearrange `pos` data to reflect the sort.
+Now since the data is stored in contiguous locations in memory, we can get efficient memory access (blocks of data will be cached locally we might not have hit the global memory for every iteration).
 This is reflected in the following diagram,

 ![buffers for generating a uniform grid using index sort, then making the boid data coherent](images/Boids%20Ugrids%20buffers%20data%20coherent.png)